-If the Host has to perform filtering (removing transport packets corresponding to PIDs that it does not need) to keep the bandwidth below the maximum of the interface, the Host SHALL ask the Card for the PIDs that it must receive request_pids_tag Value = 0x9FA016 ltsid Local Transport Stream ID.
-Only required when the M-CARD is present and operating in M-Mode. pid_filtering_status 0x00 Host not filtering PIDs 0x01 Host filtering PIDs 0x02-FF Reserved
+If the Host has to perform filtering (removing transport packets corresponding to PIDs that it does not need) to keep the bandwidth below the maximum of the interface, the Host SHALL ask the Card for the non-program PIDs that it must receive and therefore the Host SHALL NOT filter.
+The request_pids() APDU SHALL be used by the Host to request a list of non-program PIDs that SHALL NOT be filtered.